MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ### Tabs

 You can use tabs to arrange your layout in several different ways.
-For example, you can ...
-ADD MORE INFO HERE.
+For example, you can view a preview of a file in the editor without opening the file, you can group your tabs, and more.

 #### Preview tab (document windows)